getify/foi-lang/README.md

 }
 ```

-This `^1` "early return" isn't particularly obvious, and requires reading into the body to determine. **Foi** functions can and should do better.
+The problem is, this `^1` "early return" isn't particularly obvious, and requires reading into the body to determine.

+**Foi** functions ***can and should do better***.

 Pre-conditions are annotated as `?(    ): expr`, which looks and operates like a single clause of an [independent pattern matching expression](#pattern-matching).
-One or more of these pre-condition clauses may appear in the function definition after the `(    )` parameter list, but before the body of the function -- either the `{    }` full body, or the the `^`-denoted concise expression-body.
+One or more of these pre-condition clauses may appear in the function definition, between the `(    )` parameter list and the body of the function -- either the `{    }` full body, or the the `^`-denoted concise expression-body.

 Thus, the above `myFn()` function could be more appropriately defined as: